 - What is unique about the Chicago-Lambeth Quadrilateral, and how might it function as a way to unite Christians from other traditions?

-Want to learn more about what Anglicans believe?
+Want to learn more about Anglican beliefs?

 This post is excerpted from Winfield Bevins, Simply Anglican: An Ancient Faith for Today’s World.